 About This Journal

 The Journal of Catholic Education (formerly Catholic Education: A Journal of Inquiry and Practice) is the only refereed research journal in the United States devoted to Catholic Education.
-First founded by Fordham University, Saint Louis University, the University of Dayton, and the University of San Francisco with a grant from the Lilly Endowment, the journal is now supported by 19 Catholic colleges and universities, including the current host, Loyola Marymount University.
-The LMU School of Education will host the journal for a period of five years beginning in June 2013.
+First founded by Fordham University, Saint Louis University, the University of Dayton, and the University of San Francisco with a grant from the Lilly Endowment, the journal is now supported by 13 Catholic colleges and universities, including the current host, the University of Notre Dame.

 - To support Catholic education and its contributions around the globe.